roseylikeme/northwind-grocery/README.md

 ## What I've Learned

 I've learned a lot through building this grocery store website.
 I've further learned how to utilize API's to gather data and display it on my webpage.
 Also, prior to this project, I didn't really understand how to utilize Node.js, now I understand how to install and configure REST API servers and run it locally on my computer.
+I've also gotten better at fetching info from an API.
+The JS portion wasn't the most difficult thing this time.

 - How to install and configure a REST API server locally.
 - How to animate my webpage using CSS animation libraries such as Animate.css and WOW.js
+- How to create a navbar that's not necessarily all the way on top.